sgmurphy/wordpress-plugins/custom-taxonomy-order-ne/readme.txt

 == Screenshots ==

 1. Screenshot of the menu page for Custom Taxonomy Order.
-The WordPress menu completely left lists the different taxonomies.
+The WordPress menu completely left lists the "Term Order" main page.
 The left metabox lists the toplevel terms.
 Right (or below) are the sub-terms.